 Online learning can conjure up images of sitting alone at your kitchen table with heavy eyelids trying to get the next assignment finished and submitted before the midnight deadline; of feeling isolated and unconnected in your degree pursuit.
 But you can wake up from that nightmare, because today’s online education experience provides many ways to connect with online classmates that give you a sense of collaboration and teamwork rather than competing in an individual sport.

-Let’s explore five ways to get the most from your online community, and then we’ll add some tips for getting creative with your online student networking.
+Let’s explore five ways to get the most from your online programs, and then we’ll add some tips for getting creative with your online student networking.

 Your first interaction with your online peers will likely be through this introductory class discussion.
 If you are a newbie to the online learning platform, it may be tempting to make this an obligatory post that simply provides the required information.
 The temptation may be the same if you are a veteran online learner who has done this for the 10th time.